juice-shop/pwning-juice-shop/part1/ctf.md

 including

 * registration dialogs for teams and users
-* leaderboard of users/teams participating in the event
+* leader board of users/teams participating in the event
 * challenge board with the open/solved hacking tasks and their score value
 * which challenges have been solved already and by whom

 Apart from the server each participant should have their own instance of OWASP Juice Shop.
-Having a shared instance for each team is strongly disrecommended, because Juice Shop is programmed as a single-user application.
+Having a shared instance for each team is strongly discouraged, because Juice Shop is programmed as a single-user application.
 It is absolutely important that all Juice Shop instances participating in a CTF use the same [secret key to generate their CTF flag codes](#overriding-the-ctfkey).
 The score server must be set up